-Reflex is best used in situations where students already have strong conceptual understanding of operations, number patterns, and grouping strategies but could use a bit of extra support on quick recall (primarily for high-stakes testing purposes).
-It should not be any part of regular classroom practice, reserved instead for extra support.
+ExploreLearning Reflex is best used in situations where students already have strong conceptual understanding of operations, number patterns, and grouping strategies but could use a bit of extra support on quick recall (primarily for high-stakes testing purposes).
+It shouldn't be any part of regular classroom practice, reserved instead for extra support.

-ExploreLearning Reflex teaches math facts for addition and subtraction for numbers 0-10 and multiplication and division for numbers 0-12.
+ExploreLearning Reflex provides math fact drills for addition and subtraction for numbers 0–10 and multiplication and division for numbers 0–12.
 It's best for students who already understand basic math operations and need practice to improve speed and accuracy.
 A character named Crabby walks students through the setup.
 Students then answer a set of questions to determine their starting fluency.
 They can choose from a selection of games appropriate for their level.
-Each game starts with Coach Penny giving them some rules such as "Subtracting a number from itself equals 0."
+Each game starts with Coach Penny giving them some rules, such as "Subtracting a number from itself equals 0."
 Students practice that rule, and once they demonstrate understanding, they get to play the game to build their speed.
-As they progress, they earn tokens to redeem for online prizes.
+However, the game tests for more than just the demonstrated skill.
+As they progress, they earn tokens to redeem for stuff for their avatar, but the "store" isn't open all the time, so kids can't spend all their time there.
+Some of the characters have goofy accents that could either strike kids as a bit insulting (since they're meant to be funny) or difficult to understand.

+Ultimately, ExploreLearning Reflex doesn't teach much; instead, it focuses on math-fact fluency.
+Unfortunately, it sticks to rote memorization and timed practice.
 Students memorize more easily by learning "fact families," in which they focus on a set of facts for a group of numbers.
-Subtraction and addition are paired and taught together, as are multiplication and division.
-This strategy does some scaffolding toward inverse operations.
-Reflex is lightly adaptive, removing the facts students already know as they play, which may keep them challenged but promotes forgetting facts after assessment.
+On the plus side, Reflex is lightly adaptive, removing the facts students already know as they play, which may keep them challenged.
+However, it can also promote forgetting facts after assessment.
 For extra support, Coach Penny offers some helpful tutorials.

 Key Standards Supported